devyanighildiyal/Pairs-Game/README.md

 # Pairs-Game
-Developed an innovative game using Python programming langua
+Developed an innovative game using Python programming language